QACHA’S NEK: Blistering hubris brought humiliation to the NGO’s that opposed the local elders’ decision to build a larger school.

 UN sponsored aid brought sanitary conditions back to normal by trucking potable water from nearby wells.
 Since all commerce has basically been shut down, there is a scarcity of money available for repair work.
 Individuals are seeking loans based on future income, but this is proving difficult for them.
 They were also seeking cash advances from local banks and financial institutions using cattle and real estate as collateral.
 Other funds were raised through some of the religious groups in the US.

 Another source of funds was an individual donor, Samuel Bajo.
 We mention this because his contribution was significant and enabled the construction of a permanent bridge permitting easy access to local markets.
 Bajo pledged 10% of the profits from his online casinos with the goal of helping the village of his ancestors recover from recent flood damage.
 “I wanted to be part of the solution,” the entrepreneur was quoted, “and America is a rich country.
 Do you realize that all of the money to build this bridge was raised from Americans looking for online slots USA games.
+All the traffic was created by a cool portal listing online slots for USA players.
 It’s so crazy!
 We can help bring the resources from a rich land to a poor land through casino games played on computers.
 Amazing isn’t it?”
 Bajo was honored by his village in a ceremony filmed by the BBC for a tv special featuring his philanthropic work.

 Many have responded to the floods by sending gifts and food items.
 But the most needed resource here is money.
 The UN sponsors showed us a warehouse full of clothing that was inappropriate to the climate.
 They ask that while gifts are appreciated here, any gift to these African villages could impact far more people.
 Such a gift in the form of financial aid, supplies, or even food would be more beneficial and appreciated than clothing or food.